paldhous/ucb/2015/dataviz/md_raw/class3.md

 ![](./img/class3_5.jpg)

-In the second formula, we have rounded the number of neonatal deaths to the nearest thousand, to avoid spurious precision in the numbers presented.
-See what happens if you replace`-3` in the above formula with `-2`.
+In the second formula, we have rounded the number of neonatal deaths to the nearest thousand using `-3` (`-2` would round to the nearest hundred, and so on), to avoid spurious precision in the numbers presented.
 (As in Google Sheets, as we saw in Week 1, positive numbers define the number of decimal places, when rounding numbers with decimal fractions.)

 Here we have simply run some simple arithmetic, but it's possible to use a wide variety of functions to manipulate data in Tableau in many ways.
 To see all of the available functions, click on the little gray triangle at the right of the dialog boxes above.

 #### Understand that Tableau's default behavior is to aggregate data

-As we work through today's exercise, we will see that Tableau  rountinely aggregates measures that are dropped into `Columns` and `Rows`, calculating a `SUM` or `AVG` (average), for example.
+As we work through today's exercise, we will see that Tableau routinely aggregates measures that are dropped into `Columns` and `Rows`, calculating a `SUM` or `AVG` (average), for example.

 This behavior can be turned off by selecting `Analysis` from the top menu and unchecking `Aggregate Measures`.
 However, I do not recommend doing this, as it will disable some Tableau functions.
 Instead, to visualize individual data points, we will use Tableau's filtering functions and the `Detail` shelf so that any aggregration is being performed on a single data point, and therefore has no effect.